makersacademy/airport_challenge/README.md

 Airport Challenge
 =================

-This challenge is incomplete.
-In order to finish it, I would need to do the following:
-  Make the full? method for the Airport class work Stop planes from landing if the airport is full Improve/change a lot of the tests
-  Refactor the Ruby a lot (methods in the Airport class should not be so long)
+This challenge is mostly complete, but the tests for the airport spec need improving and adding to.

 My 3 earliest commits were the first version I wrote.
-I then had to completely rewrite it all, so later commits are version 2.
+I then had to completely rewrite the project, so later commits are version 2.

 Instructions
 ---------